Dileep8221/task-analyzer/README.md

 ## 🚀 Overview

 Smart Task Analyzer is a full-stack application that helps users prioritize tasks using a balanced scoring algorithm.
-It considers urgency, importance, effort, and task dependencies while offering multiple strategies for ranking.
+It evaluates each task based on urgency, importance, effort, and dependencies — and ranks them using different scoring strategies.

 This project was built as part of a Software Development Intern technical assessment.